Last Updated on April 10, 2024 by Pamela MacNaughtan

 Quebec City sits along the banks of the Saint-Lawrence River, which is one of the reasons why it can be hot and humid in summer, and frigid in winter.
 There are periods of quiet when the city returns to the locals, as well as periods of increased tourism as people arrive from around the world to celebrate Christmas and New Year’s, visit Hôtel de Glace (Quebec City’s ice hotel) and participate in Carnaval de Québec.

-Winter is the longest season in Quebec, and typically starts in November and runs until end-March (sometimes until mid-April).
+Winter is the longest season in Quebec, and typically starts in November and runs until the end of March (sometimes until mid-April).
 During this time, the average temperatures are -25ºC to 8ºC (-13ºF to 46ºF).
 Depending on the year, November can be cool, but dry.

 Rain typically starts towards late November and into December, and if the temperature drops things become quite icy.
 January and February are the coldest months with temperatures dropping as low as -25ºC (-13ºF).
 March and April are cold but manageable.